rjain37/Etamac/README.md

 To run this app on your iPhone, perform the following steps.
 Note that you must have a Mac and an iPhone to do this.

-1. Download xCode.
+1. Download xCode from the App Store (let it finish downloading before moving on).
-2. Run this command in your terminal: `xcode-select --install`
+2. Open the "Terminal" app and run this command: `xcode-select --install`
 3. Open xCode.
 4. Click "Clone an existing project"
 5. Paste the url of this repository [https://github.com/rjain37/Etamac](https://github.com/rjain37/Etamac)